Shebang (Unix): Purpose

-If /bin/sh specifies the Bourne shell, then the end result is that all of the shell commands in the file some/path/to/foo are executed with the positional variables $1 and $2 having the values bar and baz, respectively.
-Also, because the initial number sign is the character used to introduce comments in the Bourne shell language (and in the languages understood by many other interpreters), the whole shebang line is ignored by the interpreter.
+Most interpreters make any additional arguments available to the script.
+If /bin/sh is a POSIX-compatible shell, then bar and baz are presented to the script as the positional parameter array "$@", and individually as parameters "$1" and "$2" respectively.

-However, it is up to the interpreter to ignore the shebang line; thus, a script consisting of the following two lines simply echos both lines to standard output when run:
+Because the initial # is the character used to introduce comments in the POSIX shell language (and in the languages understood by many other interpreters), the whole shebang line is ignored by the interpreter.
+However, it is up to the interpreter to ignore the shebang line, and not all do so; thus, a script consisting of the following two lines simply outputs both lines when run: